Pique wants Valverde to continue as Barca boss

 "He brings calmness and he is producing results and showing that his way works."

-Lionel Messi and Luis Suarez scored as reigning champions Barcelona moved five points clear atop the table after 18 rounds.
+Lionel Messi and Luis Suarez scored as reigning champion Barcelona moved five points clear atop the table after 18 rounds.

-Barca are now 10 points ahead of fifth-placed Real Madrid, who were stunned 2-0 by Real Sociedad.
+Barca is 10 points ahead of fifth-placed Real Madrid, which was stunned 2-0 by Real Sociedad.

 "I don't know if it's a major blow to LaLiga, in terms of the points between us and the rivals," Pique said.